Common DOT Audit Mistakes

 Area Records to gather

-• DQ file has license copy but no application
+• DQ file has a license copy but no signed driver application — the application is required under 49 CFR 391.21

-• ELD export has unassigned driving not reviewed
+• ELD export shows unassigned driving segments that the carrier has not reviewed or claimed

-• Drug testing records exist only with the TPA
+• Drug and alcohol testing records exist only in the TPA consortium portal with no carrier copy

 Common gaps

-• Portal access belongs to a former employee.
+• Portal access belongs to a former employee who is the only account holder — no backup login exists.

 Before / During / After audit